 - 1 tablespoon tomato paste

-- 1 teaspoon salt
+- 1 teaspoon table salt

-- 1/2 teaspoon dried oregano
+- 1/2 teaspoon

-- 1/2 teaspoon pepper
+- 1/2 teaspoon ground black pepper

-- Uncover and use tongs to transfer the chicken to a plate.
-Discard the bay leaves, if desired.
-Turn on the saute mode for low heat.
+- Shred Chicken: Uncover and use tongs to transfer only chicken to plate.
+Discard bay leaves, if desired.
+Turn on sauté mode for low heat.
 As liquid simmers, use 2 forks to shred chicken and return them to pot.
 Add kalamata olives.

 |Total Fat 15g||23%|